 Exercise Science is a broad field of study that encompasses numerous possible career pathways, almost all of which are strongly oriented toward serving others.
-The curriculum for Exercise Science majors is therefore designed to both prepare graduates for a specific career and/or graduate study, as well as to remain true to the Brevard College mission and its motto, "Learn in order to Serve."
+The curriculum for Exercise Science majors is therefore designed to both prepare graduates for a specific career and/or graduate study, as well as to remain true to the Brevard College mission and its motto, "Learn in Order to Serve."
 A student majoring in Exercise Science may choose to pursue a B.S. or a B.A.
-A grade of C- or higher must be earned in all courses in the major.
 The B.S. and B.A. degrees in Exercise Science prepare students for a wide variety of career choices including graduate schools.
 The B.A. in Exercise Science may also prepare the student for teacher licensure in Physical Education grades K-12.
 See Teacher Education Licensure Program for full details of required courses.